fejiofor/Prework/README.md

 - unsure how to use or write code in swift
 - insutrcutions were very unclear and skipper certain steps
 - not familiar with xcode interface
+- having trouble uploading gif; unsure why it is not working

 ## License